White-browed jungle flycatcher: Description and taxonomy

+Ecology and behavior

+Not much information of its diet in the wild but includes small invertebrates.
+Forages silently close to the forest floor, typically along forest edge.

+No information at all about its breeding habits.

 Habitat and conservation status

 It is found in tropical moist primary montane Forest above 950 meters above sea level.
 It is often found in the understory.
+All confirmed records are in the Cordillera Mountain Range but there are also three sight records in the Sierra Madre.

-IUCN Red List has assessed this bird as vulnerable with the population being estimated at 2,500 to 9,999 mature individuals.
-This species' main threat is habitat loss due o deforestation through mining, logging and conversion of habitat into farmland.
+IUCN Red List previously assessed this bird as vulnerable with the population being estimated at 2,500 to 9,999 mature individuals but in 2024 was downlisted to a Least-concern species.
+This downlisting does not mean that this species is increasing but rather reflects new data that this species occurs in higher densities than originally believed.
+This report states that the rate of loss of montane habitat has declined.
+This species' main threat is habitat loss due to deforestation through mining, logging and conversion of habitat into farmland.
 Mossy forests of the Cordillera Central are threatened by conversion to agricultural land, primarily for vegetable production.
 Forest cover in the Sierra Madre has declined by 83% since the 1930s.